ksu-cs-textbooks/cis527/content/5-the-cloud/03-assignment.md

 Create **TWO** droplets on DigitalOcean.
 As you set up your droplets, use the following settings:

-* Choose the Ubuntu 22.04 x64 distribution as the droplet image
+* Choose the Ubuntu 24.04 x64 distribution as the droplet image
-* Select the smallest droplet size ($4-6/mo)
+* Select the smallest droplet size ($4-6/mo - you may have to click around and click an arrow to see the smallest option)
-* Select any United States region
+* Select any United States region - make sure both are in the same region!
-* Enable Virtual Private Cloud (VPC) Networking and Monitoring
+* Enable Virtual Private Cloud (VPC) Networking and Monitoring (this should be the default)
 * You may add any existing SSH keys you've already configured with DigitalOcean during droplet creation
 * Droplet names:
   * `cis527<your eID>-frontend`